polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 * put
 * delete

-This allows you to easily create an HTTP endpoint, wrapping your HTTP verb, controlling its URL in the process.
-Magic will treat your Hyperlambda files as if they were _"functions"_, and use your file extension to figure out what HTTP verb to use to resolve it.
+This allows you to easily create an HTTP endpoint, wrapping any of the above HTTP verbs, controlling its URL in the process.
+Magic will treat your Hyperlambda files as if they were _"functions"_, and use your filename to figure out what HTTP verb to use to resolve it.

 **Notice** - You can _only_ use a-z, A-Z, 0-9, `-` and `_` in your filenames when creating Hyperlambda endpoints.
 Otherwise the Hyperlambda/endpoint resolver will _not accept_ your URL for security reasons.
-You should also be careful when using CAPS in your filenames, since Linux tends to see _"FooBar.hl"_ as a _different_ file than _"foobar.hl"_.
+You should also be careful when using CAPS in your filenames, since Linux/OSX tends to see _"FooBar.hl"_ as a _different_ file than _"foobar.hl"_, creating all sorts of problems for you as you move your code between different operating systems.
+As a general advice, I'd encourage you to _only_ use small characters in filenames when you create Hyperlambda files.

 ## Creating an echo service